Because moving on doesn't require burning a bridge

 We’re always ready to meet with you in-person, on the phone, or via Zoom

-L to R: Attorney & Mediators Sherri Smith, Jeffrey Lance Abood, Carrie Koerber and Kari Schlaff
+L to R: Attorneys & Mediators Sherri Smith, Jeffrey Lance Abood, Carrie Koerber

 How Long does Mediation take?